needle-mirror/com.unity.xr.arfoundation/Documentation~/ar-camera-background-with-scriptable-render-pipeline.md

 ### Configuring URP to work with ARFoundation

+> [!NOTE]
+> URP provides a pipeline conversion tool that builds a series of assets and pipelines to mimic the built-in Legacy rendered.
+If you wish to use this tool you must either do it before assigning the `ARBackgroundRenderFeature` to a renderer or make sure you go back and set the proper URP Render Pipeline Asset as your Render Pipeline Asset.

 After you created a `Pipeline Asset`, you can configure the asset to work with AR Foundation.
 Follow these steps:

 1. Locate your `Forward Renderer` asset.
 If you created your project from the [URP Project Template](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@7.1/manual/creating-a-new-project-with-urp.html), this is located in the `Settings` folder in your project's `Assets` folder.